 - Lacks enterprise features such as change and asset management

-With Zendesk’s advanced analytics system, business owners can detect trends, visualize the impact of operational changes, and understand exactly where customers faced issues.
-All in all, the platform makes it easy to measure the business metrics that matter the most.
+With Zendesk’s advanced analytics system, business owners can detect trends, visualize the impact of operational changes, and understand exactly where customers face issues.
+The platform makes it easy to measure the business metrics that matter the most.

 Other Popular Companies